Europe bids adieu to cheek kiss in coronavirus era

 Even within European cultures that have been less attached to the kiss greeting, the idea that pecks may be forbidden stirs some passions.

-The British have long been on the fence about how to greet each other.
-It’s like Brexit: they’re in, they’re out, they can’t quite decide.
-Urban elites who lunch at the Soho House in London often greet each with kisses.
+The British have long been on the fence about how to greet one another.
+It’s like Brexit: They’re in, they’re out, they can’t quite decide.
+Urban elites who lunch at the Soho House in London often greet one another with kisses.
 Mates in a pub in the Liverpool?
 Not bloody likely.

 But the cheek smooch is already being missed.